 Cyprus limited liability companies are exemplary vehicles for the set-up of cross border investment and trading activities and further, the membership of Cyprus in the European Union ensures that all EU inbound and outbound investments are carried out in an efficient and streamlined way.

-The local tax regime is particularly advantageous in areas such as the structuring of intellectual property holding, maritime, shipping and ship management, holding of property.
+The local tax regime is particularly advantageous in areas such as the structuring of intellectual property holding, maritime, shipping and ship management, holding of property and our firm may assist with the formation of the most advantageous tax regime for the operation of every business.

 Our team may provide tailor-made professional advice and assist with tax related advisory services for all aspects of a business.